 (b) is found by the Court of Disputed Returns to have committed or attempted to commit bribery or undue influence when a candidate,

-shall, during a period of 2 years from the date of the conviction or finding, be incapable of being chosen or of sitting as a member of the Council or the Assembly.
+shall, during a period of 2 years from the date of the conviction or finding, be disqualified from being elected as, or from being, a member of the Council or the Assembly.

+[Section 186 amended by No. 64 of 2006 s.
+53.]

 187. Illegal practices

 (1) In addition to bribery and undue influence, the following shall be illegal practices: